LeandervanAarde/nhl/README.md

 See the latest and most up to date scores of 2 recent games

 ### Compare Teams
-Compare teams in NHL to see how they match up, see
+Compare teams in NHL to see how they match up.

 ![image5][image5]